 Finally, you should always have some time left over for yourself.
 A hot shower at the end of the workday (or even before it) is a great way to eliminate excess stress and save energy for another eventful workday tomorrow.
 Having some time to yourself to meditate, enjoy a good book, or even just relax and do nothing for a change is essential if you don’t want to burn yourself out quickly.

 Also, short 20 to 30-minute naps in the middle of your working hours are a great way to boost your productivity in the short term.
 Whatever it is, just remember that you’re a human being, not a robot, and that taking some time off can actually be beneficial for your career, instead of the other way around.
 Good luck!

 How do you keep motivated working from home?

-Article written by Adam Ferraresi.
+Article written in collaboration with Adam Ferraresi.